ibm-ecm/wpxt-file-type-plugin/README.md

 </object>
 ```

 You can see here I have two associations, one restricted to one file type and the other without any restriction.
-I guess at this point you already figure out the issue, File Type Categories are stored in the xml as IDs...
+I guess at this point you already figured out the issue, File Type Categories are stored in the xml as IDs...

 Although ICN has been implemented to be compatible with Workplace XT as much as it could, and does understand the xml annotations from Workplace XT, it has no way to resolve the IDs to actual MIME Types since it does not even know where the Workplace XT preferences file is.
 Thats means these IDs do not make any sense to ICN and it will never use the restricted Entry Templates.